 - If you have damage mitigation, use it!
 Shields can’t be crit, and a shield that is up while mist form is active will take damage post-mitigation (75% less).
 Ultimates like Warden’s sleet provide 30% incoming damage mitigation and Templar’s Nova provide 30% opponent outgoing damage mitigation.
 Use them if needed.

 - Keep as much siege as you can on them.
-Siege that does damage, like Cold Stone trebuchets if they’re in a tower, and Cold Fire ballista if they’re in a keep.
+Siege that does damage, like Scattershot Catapults or Cold Stone trebuchets if they’re in a tower, and a combination of siege (though primarily Scattershot Catapults) if they’re in a keep or relatively open world.
 Try to coordinate hits.
 One Oil catapult is also nice, and a Meat bag if you’re unsure if there’s a Defile build fighting them.
 See the Siege section for more insights.

 - If you’ve managed to bait out their ultimates, or once you’re out or have escaped their bombs, consider that this is the best time to hit them back.
 They’ve just blown their ultimates, so will need between 15 and 30 seconds to get them back up (subjective timing, though a good base for your strategic thinking).

 - When counter attacking, be quick and accurate with Negates.
-Players can’t cast in a Negate (damage or healing).
-Once they’re in, they won’t be able to anything other than run – either towards you and hope that their destro ultimate does damage while getting out of the negate – or retreat.
+Most players can’t cast in a Negate (damage or healing), though Stamina Warden healers can still spam spores.
+Once they’re in, they won’t be able to much of anything other than run – either towards you and hope that their destro ultimate does damage as they getg out of the negate – or retreat.
 It’s up to the leader to call for a defensive or offensive Negate.
 You’ll hopefully have a few of them in group.

 - Separate them and pick off the one(s) that are out of the group.
 Wardens can use their circle to teleport them.
 DKs can grab one with chains.
+Any class can use Fighter’s Guild leash.
+Templars can javelin.
 NBs can drop a fear trap in their path, and cause a few to be separated if they don’t break free quick enough.
 Those that become separated need to be targeted and taken down quickly.

 - If you can tab target a player with higher importance (such as healers or the group leader – if known), then it makes things easier if you try to single target that player in order to disrupt the group.
 Some groups fall apart when the leader dies, others will obsess about getting their healers back up (if they run low on burst healers), and others won’t care and just continue to play and recover as normal.